Security-Onion-Solutions/securityonion-docs/community-support.rst

 | In order to be as effective and efficient as possible, please consider the following when posing your question/problem to the group:
 | http://www.chiark.greenend.org.uk/~sgtatham/bugs.html

-- Prefix the subject of your post with [2.3] so that we know that you're asking about Security Onion 2.3

 Please include the following details where you can:

 - Exact version. ex.
 2.3.0